kotelnikov/mgos_telegram/README.md

 ## Event.addHandler()

-Before we can recieve updates and make requests to/from Telegram Bot API, we have to wait when the library successfully connects to the Telegram Bot API server.
+Before we can receive updates and make requests to/from Telegram Bot API, we have to wait when the library successfully connects to the Telegram Bot API server.
 For this purpose add handler for `TGB.CONNECTED` event.
 The handler usually contains subscribing functions to the text commands or/and callback queries. `Events` it is a Core functionality of the Mongoose OS, you can find additional information here: [Event](https://mongoose-os.com/docs/mongoose-os/api/core/mgos_event.h.md).

 ```js
 Event.addHandler(ev, callback, userdata);